wikimedia/performance-navtiming/README.md

 Submit bug reports or feature requests to [Phabricator](https://phabricator.wikimedia.org/maniphest/task/edit/form/1/?project=mediawiki-extensions-navigationtiming,performance-team).

-This project is maintained by the [Performance Team](https://www.mediawiki.org/wiki/Performance_Team).
+This project is looking for a team to maintain it.